SoiBeo1010/Intern-Assignment/README.md

 MySQL:    localhost:3307
 ```

 The frontend service proxies `/api` requests to the backend service inside Docker.
-The backend container runs pending migrations before starting the API.

 ### Import The Dataset